6 Things to Consider When Making Your Portfolio Website

 No matter whether you’re a designer, photographer, architect, marketer or writer, there are certain decisions in terms of both content and design that can make your portfolio stand out and enhance your chances of landing more clients.

-With that in mind, here are some things you should consider when making your portfolio website.
+Here are some of the most important things you should consider when making your portfolio website.

 1. Create a Showcase of Your Best Work